 How to install mutt email client?

-Setting up mutt is where you will feel a bit difficulty but I am here to help.
+Setting up mutt.
+Setting up mutt is where you will feel a bit difficult but I am here to help.

 Type the following commands one by one.